charleszhang0827/Java-Game-Survive/README.md

 last step till I learn\

-the last security problem is that this commit is f this has some kind of bugs that I will fix in the future
+the last security problem is that this commit is f this has some kind of bugs that I will

+this is okfix in the future